Listen

 The National Anti-Gaslighting pledge is a professional commitment to ensure patients are heard, validated, and treated with urgency and respect.

 Display of this badge reflects voluntary participation in the National Anti-Gaslighting Pledge™ and commitment to patient-centered communication standards.
 It does not represent regulatory certification.
+This program is sponsored by the Myasthenia Gravis Holistic Society, Inc.

 The Pledge